HOW DO YOU PRONOUNCE TAI CHI ? Pronounced (tie-gee)

 WHO CAN PRACTICE TAI CHI?

+Anyone!
 I have training in seated tai chi, as well as the standing form.
 We can design a program for you, that includes taking frequent breaks.
-In addition I practice medical massage, craniosacral Therapy and Touch for health kinesiology, and we can correct any physical problems that arise.
+In addition I practice medical massage ,craniosacral Therapy and Touch for health kinesiology and we can correct anything that arises during practice.